Abelon38/GIS-Manager/README.md

 1. Install NodeJS on your server or where GIS-Manager will be installed.
 2. Clone the repository or download.
+3. Install dependicies by runing npm install.
-3. Configure your file script.js and script_data.js and add your link to your QGIS-server WMS.
+4. Configure your file script.js and script_data.js and add your link to your QGIS-server WMS.
 For exempel change:
   `http://localhost:12000/qgis/qgis_mapserv.fcgi.exe?map=/QGISM1.0/projects/${fileName}&SERVICE=WMS&VERSION=1.3.0&REQUEST=GetCapabilities`;
 To:
 `http://YourGIS-server-Adress?map=/QGISM1.0/projects/${fileName}&SERVICE=WMS&VERSION=1.3.0&REQUEST=GetCapabilities`;